department-of-veterans-affairs/va.gov-team/teams/vsp/teams/tools/frontend/support-and-triage.md

 Support requests include every interaction you have with a VSF team member.
 Even trivial interactions should be tracked for oversight and process improvement.

-- Create an issue describing the request in GitHub and link it to the Global Customer Support epic (ask Brandon if you need a link to this epic).
+- Create an issue describing the request in GitHub and link it to the Global Customer Support epic (ask Megan if you need a link to this epic).
 - Tag the issues with fe-tools, assign it to yourself, and prepend the title of the Ticket with *[Support] -*.
 - Track any work done with comments.
 - Summarize any solutions and failed attempts so the issue can be referred to again in the future if necessary.